featured

 for review and acceptance by third parties.
 These modifications included

-the necessity to cut a large access hole in the bulkhead that seperates
+the necessity to cut a large access hole in the bulkhead that separates

 the engine room and the 7th Hold, to allow the replacement parts to